This isn't about making money, it is about planting trees!

 When do you plant trees?

 Although local climate will dictate tree planting seasons, as a general rule winter\spring is the best time for planting trees, which in the northern hemisphere is December to March and in the southern hemisphere in June to September.
-However, we have several locations where it is possible to plant all year round.
+However, we have several locations where it is possible to plant all year round and with no winter season these trees grow faster.

 What happens when I place my order?